Equalities watchdog urges Government to speed up on single-sex spaces guidance

 “The proposed code of practice is over 300 pages long, so it is important that the correct process is followed.”

+Arguing some trans people had been “afraid to go out because of the climate of fear” he said the guidance created, he added: “My question to them (EHRC) is: if the High Court finds the Guidance unlawful, will you apologise to those whose lives you have so profoundly harmed?”

+The commission has said service providers and organisations should “continue to take specialist legal advice, as they did before, on what they need to do under equality and human rights law”.

-The latest letter follows one published earlier this week from the European human rights watchdog to parliamentary committee chairs and the Home Secretary indicating transgender people’s treatment in the UK must be considered in line with the European Convention on Human Rights.
+The commission’s letter Ms Phillipson follows one published earlier this week from the European human rights watchdog to parliamentary committee chairs and the Home Secretary indicating transgender people’s treatment in the UK must be considered in line with the European Convention on Human Rights.

 Michael O’Flaherty, who visited the UK in July, as part of his role to monitor and evaluate human rights situations in member states, warned transgender people must not be left in an unacceptable “intermediate zone” in the wake of the Supreme Court ruling.